 Tranquil turquoise accents are a popular choice in coastal kitchen designs, evoking the vibrant colors of tropical waters.
 This shade can be used for backsplashes, bar stools, or accent walls, adding a pop of color that energizes the space.
 Pairing turquoise with neutral tones like white or gray can keep the look balanced and soothing.
 Accessories in coral or gold can complement the turquoise, enhancing the coastal vibe.
 If you want a kitchen that feels like an escape to a tropical island, turquoise accents are a must-have.

-- Lighting: Recessed LED downlights with warm white temperature for even kitchen task lighting
+- Lighting: 4-inch recessed LED downlights with warm white 2700K temperature, plus under-shelf LED strip lighting

-- Materials: Glossy aqua subway tile backsplash, weathered gray hardwood flooring, and natural wood ceiling beams
+- Materials: handmade aqua glass subway tile backsplash, polished white granite countertops with gray veining, whitewashed oak plank flooring, exposed rough-hewn ceiling beams

 11. Coastal Minimalism